Evenes Air Station: Operations

+Evenes Air Station is the main base for the Royal Norwegian Air Force in Northern Norway.
 The Norwegian Defence Estates Agency was commissioned to ensure that sufficient construction (EBA) and infrastructure are in place by August 2022.
 Test operations together with the Armed Forces and the Air Force are expected to start at the same time.
 By the end of the first quarter of 2023, all EBA should be ready for the Armed Forces for full operation.
 What will be built on Evenes will cover the national needs of maritime patrol aircraft, as well as consist of offices and administrative facilities for the 333 Squadron.

 Additionally, adaptation of hangars and the construction of facilities for the F-35, new construction of office buildings, officers' quarters, crew quarters and a hospital, as well as security measures will be constructed.
 The largest construction assignment is the P-8 hangar with associated operational surfaces, which will be ready in 2021/22.

-Runway arresting gear will be installed for the new fighter jets.
+Runway arresting gear has been installed for the new fighter jets.

+Evenes is the home base for the Royal Norwegian Air Force fleet of Boeing P-8 Poseidon, used for surveillance of the Barents Sea and the northern part of the Norwegian Sea.
+The first operational flights started in April 2023, and from 1.July 2023, the P8 Poseidon have taken over the responsibilities from their predecessor P3C Orion.

+Evenes Air Station has integrated air defence with an air defence batalion with Nasams III as main weapon, and there is also base defense.

 By 2025, it is planned that there will be up to 500 employees and 300 conscripts at Evenes.